georgebarwood/RustWeb2/README.md

 (1) Edit the function login.hash and change the salt string.

-(2) Create a record in login.user.

-(3) Use the Logins Menu link to set a password.
+(2) Use the Logins Menu link to set add a login user and set password.

-(4) Edit the function login.get ( see instructions included there ).
+(3) Edit the function login.get ( see instructions included there ).

 Database replication
 ====================